angx-system/angeliax/SCHEMA.md

 On first run, before any nodes are created, the client asks one question:

-*Are you logging work and surplus for a fixed location or for your own work?*
+*Does this work or provision stay in one place, or does it move with you?*

-**[ A fixed location ]** — somewhere that stays.
-A hostel, clinic, farm, lab, workshop, seedbank, household.
-Initialize Base is present in this client.
+**[ It stays in one place ]** — a hostel, clinic, farm, lab, workshop, seedbank, household, or any other fixed location.
+Initialize Base may later activate for this keypair, if other bases independently choose to curate its nodes.
+No action is required to make this happen.

-**[ My own work ]** — a practice, research, or project that moves with the steward.
-Initialize Base is never present in this client.
+**[ It moves with me ]** — a practice, research, or project that moves with the steward.
+Initialize Base can never activate for this keypair, regardless of how the work is later curated.

 The answer is signed into the keypair's first record.
 Shapes one UI branch only.
 The protocol sees only keypairs and nodes after this point.
 Space clients should run on a persistent device from first run — the keypair generated at initialization is permanent and belongs to the space.

 ---